Dh16.5 per class: Meet UAE coach who is making learning football affordable for kids

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

 Every year, Hattrick Academy expands its age groups.
-"We started with ages 7 to 10, then expanded to ages 5 to 14, and we're even exploring basketball training for girls," says Abdullah.
+"We started with ages 7 to 10, then expanded to ages 5 to 14, and we're also exploring basketball training for girls," says Abdullah.

 The academy fosters social connections among parents during training and competitions.
 "Many parents have made meaningful friendships at training and tournaments," Abdullah says.
 “The stands have transformed into social gatherings filled with lively conversations.”